-My goal with this series is to further understand and simplify the latest research on how the brain works.
-How it is affected by injury, sleep, nutrition, stress, and more.
 I want to find out what the latest research tells us about how we can recover, maintain or enhance our neurological health.
-What does the latest research even mean?
+What does the latest research mean?
 How can we apply this information to our own lives?
-Talking with clinicians, researchers and those that have suffered brain injuries, I plan to share these answers.
+Talking with clinicians, researchers and those that have suffered from brain injury, I plan to share these answers.

 #2 - Dr. Shirley Blanc | Vision